kermitt2/grobid/Readme.md

 The default GROBID extraction and parsing algorithms uses the [Wapiti CRF library](http://wapiti.limsi.fr), but it is also possible to use the [CRF++ library](http://crfpp.googlecode.com/svn/trunk/doc/index.html).
 These two C++ libraries are transparently integrated as JNI with dynamic call based on the current OS.

-GROBID should run properly "out of the box" on MacOS X, Linux (32 & 64), following the guidelines bellow.
+GROBID should run properly "out of the box" on MacOS X, Linux (64 bits).
 GROBID does currently not run on Windows environments because the required and up-to-date CRF native binaries are not yet compiled for this platform (contributors to work on Windows support are very welcome!).

 ## GROBID documentation